ubc-web-services/wstools/README.md

    -  landoquickstart.sh
    -  LICENSE
    -  project_summary.md (if present)
+   -  If cwl modules are not in composer, simplessamlphp directory will be deleted
 -  If cypress is the only node package in the root package.json, these will be deleted:
    -  /cypress (directory and contents)
    -  cypress.json